 Under the name Otte Binoscopes I manufacture and sell Dobsonian binoscopes.
 A binoscope 'are' in essence two telescopes that are jointed in such a manner that you look with each eye through a separate telescope.
 In that sense a binocular is a binoscope as well, being two refractors, one for each eye.
 The term binoscope is, however, often reserved for double Newtonian telescopes with two mirrors.

 Why would one prefer to observe through a binoscope?
 Experienced observers claim that observing with a binoscope is superior to observing with a traditional 'mono'-telescope that has a comparably large, but only a single big mirror.
-Observing through the binoscope shown below one observer said: ....this binoscope surpasses any of my expectations....
+After observing through the binoscope shown below one observer commented "that the binodobson had surpassed by far his wildest expectations".
+(Cited from Cloudy Nights).

 Why is that?
 This topic is addressed in the section under the header Why a Binoscope.